 Protecting Epsom’s heritage

-Our intention is to create an inspirational hub within the building and its grounds, that offers a dynamic and varied programme of events, courses and creative opportunities for all; a place where people from Epsom, and from further afield, can come to experience the arts, as audiences, participants and supporters.
+The building and its grounds will be an inspirational hub that offers a dynamic and varied programme of events, courses and creative opportunities for all; a place where people from Epsom, and from further afield, can come to experience the arts, as audiences, participants and artists.

 Our aim is to make the arts in Epsom a more prominent, accessible and valuable part of local people’s lives.

-Activities would include special events, performances of all kinds, screenings and exhibitions, as well as hands-on opportunities to learn a variety of creative and artistic skills through high quality facilities and tuition.
-We intend to offer flexible rehearsal, performance and teaching spaces for hire to local artists and organisations.
+Activities will include special events, performances of all kinds, screenings and exhibitions, as well as hands-on opportunities to learn a variety of creative and artistic skills through high quality facilities and tuition.
+The venue will offer flexible rehearsal, performance, meeting and learning spaces for hire to local artists and organisations.

-The centre would provide community space for hire.
-The exhibition and café would be a focal point for local people, open to all.
-We envisage welcoming schools and other groups, to learn about the unique history and heritage of the Epsom Hospital Cluster.
+The exhibition and café will be a focal point for local people, open to all.
+We will welcome schools and other groups, to learn about the unique history and heritage of the Epsom Hospital Cluster.
 We will link with local partners and offer skills training and work-place learning opportunities.

 Our long-term aim is that the centre should have a positive impact on people’s cultural experience, health and wellbeing in the wider community, as well as the local economy.

 In 2016, we formed a Charitable Incorporated Organisation, Horton Chapel Arts & Heritage Society, to manage the development and renovation project, and ultimately to oversee the staff running the new centre.
 This will enable the local community to lead its management and direction.